 St. Mark’s Episcopal Church’s Chapter of The Order of the Daughters of The King began when the souls of seven women were sparked to turn their lives to God.
 What a joy to sense the Holy Spirit’s presence in these women whose enthusiasm surged and have become anchored in bonds of sisterhood.

 The Daughters of the King are called to pray for concerns in our parish and for all of St. Mark’s clergy.
 If you have a prayer request, please place it in the DOK prayer box, located on the east wall of the South Chapel.
 Please put a beginning and ending date on the card.

 Are You Called to be a Daughter of the King?
 Or, would you like to learn more about our chapter?
-If so, please contact DOK President, Sandy Hoyle, at 954-693-4901.
+If so, please contact our local chapter at firstname.lastname@example.org.